My Main Page with Links to My Other

 by Paula Hoy

-The American at the median believes that 15
+The median American believes we spend 15

 equals about 0.08 percent of GDP.
-Paula Hoy takes a look at assistance successes and

 monitored elections and the elimination of smallpox among the aid success